 Unwelcome change brings losses that should be grieved-

-I am not intimating that the trauma of an unplanned pregnancy is somehow equal to the trauma of the death of loved one.
+I am not intimating that the trauma of a married woman’s unplanned pregnancy is somehow equal to the trauma of the death of loved one.
 However, both changes involve loss and all losses deserve at least a quick trip through the five stages of grief.
-Taking the time to feel the feelings that come with loss, rather than pretending those feelings don’t exist, will prevent emotional problems (such as depression) and spiritual problems (such as bitterness) in the future.
+Taking the time to feel the feelings that come with loss, rather than pretending those feelings don’t exist, or worse, put on a happy that’s basically just a lie will prevent emotional problems (such as depression) and spiritual problems (such as bitterness) in the future (Hebrews 12:15).

 Guard your heart against bitterness and hate-

 The greatest danger in unwelcome change is bitterness.
 We can easily become embittered towards the people who wronged us, didn’t see our value or who betrayed our trust in some way.
 We can also become bitter towards God for not working our circumstances out in a different way.
-Bitterness towards anyone is poison to our souls and must be dealt with decisively by grieving the loss, forgiving the jerks that hurt us and choosing to accept the new normal.
+Bitterness towards anyone is poison to our souls and must be dealt with decisively by grieving the loss, forgiving the jerks that hurt us and choosing to accept the new normal (Ephesians 4:15, Psalm 71:20, Colossians 3:13).

 Embrace the opportunities change brings-

 I hate trite sayings.
-However, it really is true that when one door closes another opens.
-That being said, we can get so caught-up in what we are losing that we don’t see the opportunities that opening up right in front of us.
-If you find yourself in the center of unwelcome change, ask God to show you the doors He’s opening on your behalf.
-I guarantee there will be some.
+Truly I do.
+However, it’s just a fact that when one door closes another one opens and it only makes sense to bloom where we are planted (Jeremiah 29:4-12) That being said, we can get so caught-up in what we are losing that we don’t see the opportunities that opening up right in front of us.
+If you find yourself in the messy middle of unwelcome change, ask God to show you the doors He’s opening on your behalf.
+I guarantee there will be some (Isaiah 43:19).

 Unwanted changes are a time for reflection and self-improvement-